 3 How are you talking? – Tone of Voice

 Pay special attention to the tone of voice you choose.
-In the B2B sphere in particular, it can be critical, so be aware of parlance in your particular field, make comparisons with successful competitors in your industry, who can serve as benchmarks and provide orientation as to what style of communication tends to work well.
+This can especially be critical in the B2B sphere.
+Pay attention to the use of language in your field.
+How do successful competitors in your industry communicate?
+They can serve as benchmarks and provide orientation on what style works in your field.

 4 Know where you stand – Competitor Analysis, SEO Audit

-A SEO analysis of competitors reveals the topics they rank for, their positioning, keywords of importance within the field, etc. All of these elements need to be incorporated in the content development process.
+A SEO analysis of competitors reveals the topics they rank for, their positioning, keywords of importance within the field, etc. Try to incorporate all of these elements in the content development process.

-These findings not only underline a challenge that content marketing is apparently facing, but it shows the need for strategic competencies within a company as well.
+These findings not only underline a challenge that content marketing is apparently facing.
+It also shows the need for strategic competencies within a company as well.

-As long as many businesses do not yet have a mature strategic basis, there is potential to outperform competitors, who may still be in their early stages, by means of implementing sophisticated processes.
+As long as many businesses do not yet have a mature strategic basis, there is potential to outperform competitors.
+They may still be in their early stages of implementing sophisticated processes.

 5 Know your data to define your goals

 It is essential to learn how to use and interpret your data and to transform it into actionable insights, otherwise content marketing is an overly costly and time-consuming process.
 Define clear KPIs to measure performance to measure the ROI of your content activities and set those in relation to your other marketing spends.
-This not only serves to internally strengthen content marketing acceptance and to justify a budget, but more importantly to support sustainable development and optimization.
+First, It will help build internal acceptance of content marketing and justify a budget.
+Above all, it is the basis for sustainable development and optimization.

-Well thought-out planning and tracking of your activities is therefore indispensable.
-Ensure you have a proper set of tools to monitor activities and performance.
-Set clear objectives and metrics to evaluate activities, and be sure of appropriate reporting.
+Well thought-out planning and tracking of your activities is indispensable.
+Ensure you have a proper set of tools to track activities and performance.
+Set clear objectives and metrics to test activities, and be sure of appropriate reporting.
 Goals should be SMART, i.e. specific, measurable, achievable, relevant and timely.

-Appropriate KPIs are diverse and should be aligned with individual goals.
-For example, if your primary goal is to develop brand awareness, different marketing KPIs are appropriate than if your goal is to improve the MQL to SQL leads ratio.
-The choice of content format must be based on the defined goals as well.
+Appropriate KPIs are varied and tailored to individual goals.
+For example, if your primary goal is to develop brand awareness, different marketing KPIs are appropriate than if you want to improve the ratio of MQL to SQL leads.

 6 Focus on what matters the most

-Identify core topics for which to develop content and develop a structured editorial execution roadmap.
-At the very start you should focus on the most relevant topics rather than tackling hundreds of subjects simultaneously.
+Identify your core topics and develop a structured editorial execution roadmap.
+At the very start focus on the most relevant topics rather than tackling hundreds of subjects simultaneously.
 This will help you build authority in individual fields step by step.

-Establish clear responsibilities, whether internally or through external support, but be sure to have a clear process in place for day-to-day operations: many companies, especially small and medium-sized ones, rely on an in-house expert or small teams, but others still prefer not to invest in a full-time in-house content position.
-In this case, however, you need to find an external partner to manage all aspects of the production process.
-Unless a structured workflow is in place from the beginning, sustainable growth will be very difficult to achieve.
+Establish clear responsibilities, whether internally or through external support.
+Just be sure to have a clear process in place for day-to-day operations.
+Many companies, especially small and medium-sized ones, rely on an in-house expert or small teams.
+Others still prefer not to invest in a full-time in-house content position.
+In this case, you need to find an external partner to manage all aspects of the production process.
+Unless a structured workflow is in place from the beginning, it will get difficult to achieve sustainable growth.

-In addition, set up a roadmap in order to maintain editorial integrity regarding published content.
+Also, set up a roadmap to maintain editorial integrity of published content.
 Doing so will help to ensure brand alignment.

 7 Be ready to readjust

-To evaluate the success of your strategy, you need to have a detailed understanding of what is working well, what is driving traffic, which content is converting traffic, and the ratio of production efforts, costs, and benefits.
-The more content you create, the more data you generate in order to readjust and fine-tune your content strategy.
+To evaluate the success of your strategy, you need to have a detailed understanding of what is working well.
+What content is driving traffic?
+Which content is converting traffic?
+What is the ratio of production efforts, costs, and benefits?
+The more you create, the more data you generate to readjust and fine-tune your content marketing strategy.

-You know your competitors inside out, you have an in-depth understanding of your core audience and their needs, you have invested significant time and effort in creating a sophisticated strategy, and your editorial team is continuously delivering content you believe in.
-But the desired effect has not yet materialized: for the most efficient utilization of content, scaling is required to boost reach.
+You know your competitors inside out.
+You have an in-depth understanding of your core audience and their needs.
+You have invested significant time and effort in creating a sophisticated strategy.
+Your editorial team is delivering content you believe in.
+You basically did everything, but the desired effect has not yet materialized?
+For the most efficient use of content, you need scaling to boost reach.

 In addition to the ongoing provision of high-quality content, key factors include search engine-optimized formatting.
-For this reason, you need to review the setup for search engines to make sure that your quality content can be found in order to drive awareness and traffic to your website.
-Therefore, make sure to optimize your website for search engines constantly.
+For this reason, you need to review the setup for search engines to make sure that your quality content can be found to drive awareness and traffic.
+So, make sure to optimize your website for search engines constantly.

 Another way for scaling up your content marketing efforts is to leverage paid advertising.
-In particular, if you have not yet established authority for a topic – most likely due to the fact that you have not yet created a sufficient amount of content or have not yet optimized it for search engines – consider a further push via paid distribution.
-If you have invested time and effort in the creation of promising pieces of content, targeted support via paid marketing campaigns can be highly effective.
+In particular, if you have not yet established authority for a topic.
+Most likely this is due to the fact that you have not yet created a sufficient amount of content or have not yet optimized it for search engines.
+If that is the case, consider a further push via paid distribution.
+If you invested time and effort in the creation of promising pieces of content, use targeted support via paid marketing campaigns.
 Consider which channels to use for distribution, whether you want to highlight your article in Google search, or perhaps draw attention to a case study on Linkedin to encourage potential leads to download it.

-Whether it’s search engine marketing, social media advertising, or maybe native articles on other platforms to generate awareness, there’s no one golden rule, so try and see what works best in your industry and for your unique content.
+Whether it’s search engine marketing, social media advertising, or even native articles on other platforms to generate awareness: there’s no one golden rule, so try and see what works best in your industry and for your unique content.